dongaCS/pixel-ascii-art/README.md

 # pixel-ascii-art
- convert images to pixel ot ascii art
+ convert images to pixel or ascii art